Interlocking Brick Machine

 For this purpose, you have different choices

-A. Collecting pallets by hand (manual machine)
+A. Collecting pallets by hand (semi-automatic machine)

 B. Collecting pallets by forklift (automatic machine)

 But if your capacity is low and your plant area is big, the manual collecting system will do the job.
+Bellow you can see PRS1000 semi-automatic block making machine in action

 Delivering the interlocking bricks to euro pallets for delivery: